microsoft/verisol/INSTALL.md

    - */tryProof* attempts to find proof of correctness of the specifications in foo.sol
    - */tryRefutation:6* attempts to find a violation of specifications in foo.sol up to *6* transactions to *Bar*.

-  > For Windows, the tool output prints instructions to view the trace using *ConcurrencyExplorer.exe* binary.
+  > For Windows, the tool output prints instructions to step through the trace using *ConcurrencyExplorer.exe* binary.

   > Documentation of the error trace (and a more concise list of transactions with arguments) coming soon!!